 For an authentic experience, visit Cure Maid Café, considered the first of its kind.
 The cafe is open every day of the week, from about 11 am to 7 or 8 pm.

-Located in the Isuzu Building, Mononopu is another popular cafe and one of the more interesting things to see in Akihabara.
-The cafe has a traditional theme and serves alcoholic beverages.
+Located in the Isuzu Building, Mononopu is another popular cafe in the area.
+The cafe shows off a traditional theme and serves alcoholic beverages.

 Play classic video games at one of the many SEGA arcade buildings

-Along with anime and maid cafes, some of the best places to visit in Akihabara include the arcades.
+Along with anime and maid cafes, some of the most popular places to visit in Akihabara include its arcades.
 SEGA owns quite a few arcades in the district, including one right on Chuo Dori Street.

-The game centre includes classic SEGA titles.
-You can play on arcade machines or consoles with HD TVs.
-Most of the SEGA arcades also sell snacks and beverages, so you can fill up on junk food and soda as you play Streets of Rage or Sonic the Hedgehog.
+The popular game center includes classic SEGA titles.
+Play all your old SEGA favorites on arcade machines or consoles with HD TVs.
+Most of the SEGA arcades also sell snacks and beverages, so you can fill up on junk food and soda as you play classic videos games like Streets of Rage or Sonic the Hedgehog.

-The arcades hold various special events, including appearances from anime actors and actresses, and popular Japanese idols.
-You may even win a prize after playing a game.
+The arcades hold various special events, including appearances from anime actors & actresses and popular Japanese idols.
+You may even win a prize after playing a game!

 Step back in time at Kanda Myojin Shrine

-If you want to get your cultural fix, visit Kanda Myojin Shrine.
-Built in the 10th century, the shrine is one of the oldest buildings in the area.
+If you want to get your cultural fix while in Akihabara, pay a visit to Kanda Myojin Shrine.
+Built in the 10th century, the shrine is one of the oldest buildings in the area and one of the neighborhood’s must-see destinations.

 Collect souvenirs from the vending machines at Gachapon Kaikan